Data Management Glossary

 Unstructured data usually does not include a predefined data model, and it does not match well with relational tables.
 Text heavy, unstructured data may include numbers and dates, as well as facts.
 This leads to difficulty in identifying this data using conventional software programs.

-Unstructured data is the predominant data type that is generated by most applications today – from self-driving cars, to Internet of Things (IOT) devices, to genome sequencers, to video and audio files, most of the data we generate and use today is unstructured.
-Here are some examples by industry:
+Unstructured data is the predominant data type that is generated by most applications today, from self-driving cars, to Internet of Things (IOT) devices, to genome sequencers, to video and audio files.
+Most of the data we generate and use today is unstructured.
+Here are some examples of unstructured data types industry:

 - Life Sciences: Imaging, genome sequencing, research